naitoh/py2rb/README.rst

 ========

 A code translator using AST from Python to Ruby.
-This is basically a NodeVisitor with ruby output.
+This is basically a NodeVisitor with Ruby output.
 See ast documentation (https://docs.python.org/3/library/ast.html) for more information.

 Installation